weso/acota-feedback/README.md

 ## What is it? ##
-Acota-Feedback adds an Enhancer powered by machine-learning techniques.
+Acota-Feedback adds an Enhancer powered by machine-learning techniques

+Build upon:
+- Apache Mahout

+Supports:
+ - MySQL
+ - MariaDB
+ - PostgresSQL
+ - MongoDB

 ## Configuration example ##